-Hanoi considered as a heart of Vietnam possesses a great deal of Vietnamese cultural cachets.
+Hanoi considered the heart of Vietnam possesses a great deal of Vietnamese cultural cachets.
 Not only is Hanoi famous for breathtaking scenic spots and delicious food but it also owns some typical features.
-It's grace, elegance and sophistication in every sentence or gesture of habitants.
+It's grace, elegance, and sophistication in every sentence or gesture of habitats.
 Due to the combination of scenery and human, Hanoi become one of the attractive destinations to tourists.
-Here are some suggestions for a perfect trip in Hanoi that you can refer.
+Here are some suggestions for a perfect trip to Hanoi that you can refer to.

-2. What destination should guests go in Hanoi?
+2. What destination should guests go to in Hanoi?

 You have many different options of location when visiting the capital from cultural venues, romantic locations to entertainment venues ...

 - Temple of Literature: which is the first university in Vietnam, nowadays, it becomes a destination for many tourists, especially foreign visitors.
 The Temple of Literature is located in Dong Da District.
-Specifically, it is in the middle of the four main streets including Nguyen Thai Hoc, Ton Duc Thang, Van Mieu and Quoc Tu Giam.
+Specifically, it is in the middle of the four main streets including Nguyen Thai Hoc, Ton Duc Thang, Van Mieu, and Quoc Tu Giam.
 Currently, tourists and people visiting the Temple of Literature must buy an entrance ticket.
-Adult ticket price is VND 20,000 and child ticket is VND 10,000.
+The adult ticket price is VND 20,000 and the child ticket is VND 10,000.
 This is a fairly cheap price and applies to both Vietnamese guests and foreign guests.

 - Hanoi Opera House: Located on Trang Tien Street, a central street of the capital, where are often held major events of the country.
 You should come here at night to enjoy the crowd and drink some juice.

-Depending on what accommodation in Hanoi you're looking for, one of more of these areas may appeal to you as the best location to stay in Hanoi 3.1.
+Depending on what accommodation in Hanoi you're looking for, one or more of these areas may appeal to you as the best location to stay in Hanoi 3.1.
 Hanoi Old Quarter (Hoan Kiem)

 The Old Quarter is an area that is always busy as tourists and locals alike come here to sell goods and food.
-It’s ideal for travellers who want to be close to it all, want to enjoy the nightlife and have great authentic food around.
+It’s ideal for travelers who want to be close to it all, want to enjoy the nightlife, and have great authentic food around.
 This area has accommodation for all budgets.
 This is also the best area to stay in Hanoi